 or heart palpitations.

-After the contrast dye is injected, a series of X-ray images will be taken.
-In some
+After the contrast dye is injected, the radiologist will take a series of X-ray images.

 The groin or arm catheter will be removed.
-Pressure will be applied over the area
+Staff will put pressure on the area to

 What happens after a pulmonary angiogram?